 Mandatory Disclosure Internal Control Policy

 All contractors and subcontractors are required to disclose to the agency Office of Inspector General violations of federal criminal law involving fraud, conflict of interest, bribery, or gratuities or violations of the civil False Claims Act.
 Have viable internal control policies and a code of ethics in place can facilitate this result and also minimize adverse actions.
-See information about the Mandatory Disclosure Rule.
+See information about the Certificate of Compliance With the Mandatory Disclosure Rule.

 More on the Code of Conduct and Ethics Requirement

 Business Code of Ethics Awareness and Compliance Program with Internal Controls System Contractors (except small businesses) must have a business ethics awareness and compliance program that includes:

 - Reasonable steps to communicate the contractor’s standards and rules and other aspects of the ethics and compliance program through effective training programs and other dissemination of information proper to an individual’s roles and responsibilities

 - Training requirements apply to the contractor’s principals, employees, and, when right, to its agents and subcontractors

 - Establishing detailed internal controls system within 90 days after contract award